Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 We introduced `get_string_assignment`’s two required inputs in the [Getting started](#getting-started) section:

-- `subjectKey`: The Entity ID that is being experimented on, typically represented by a uuid.
+- `subject_key`: The Entity ID that is being experimented on, typically represented by a uuid.
-- `flagOrExperimentKey`: This key is available on the detail page for both flags and experiments.
+- `flag_key`: This key is available on the detail page for both flags and experiments.

+But that’s not all: the function also takes an optional input for entity properties.

 ### A. Optional Properties for Targetting

-The function also takes an optional input to ingest a dictionary of properties:

-.
-Assigning targetted variation:
-When assigning entities, you can pass metadata through a
+Most entities on which we run feature flags have properties: sessions have browser types, users have loyalty status, corporate clients have a number of employees, videos have close-caption available or not, sport teams have a league, etc. If you want to decide how a feature flag behaves, or whether an experiment is ran on a certain entity based on those, you need to send that information too.
+When assigning entities, you can pass that additional information through:

-- `targetingAttributes`: An optional dictionnary that details entity properties; for example, if the entity is a customer session:
+- `subject_attributes`: An optional dictionnary that details entity properties; for example, if the entity is a customer session:
   `{country:"Andorra", loyalty:"Gold", browser_type:"Mozilla", device_type:"Macintosh",
      user_agent:"Mozilla/5.0 (Macintosh; Intel Mac OS X x.y; rv:42.0) Gecko/20100101 Firefox/42.0",}`